yieldthedog/yieldthedog.github.com/source/_posts/2012-07-15-command-line-gems.markdown

 categories: command line, linux, zsh, productivity
 ---

-As a long time command line lover I have gather a lot of little tools that help me out through the day (and night).
+As a long time command line lover I have gather a lot of little tools that help me through out the day (and night).
+This list represents an unordered and propably incomplete inventory of my command line swiss army knife:

 - [ssh-copy-id](http://linux.die.net/man/1/ssh-copy-id)